aileot/nvim-thyme/docs/reference.md

   - The current buffer file is under `/tmp` directory.
   - The current buffer is not a readable file.

-Specify the range as `0` not to include any of current buffer lines;
-specify `%` to include the whole buffer lines.
-You can change the default range of this command by the option [command.Fnl.default-range][].

 #### `:[range]FnlBuf [bufname]`

 Display the result of applying [fennel.dofile][fennel.dofile] but to